 - Publications

 - Yearbook/Proceedings

 - Past Issues of the Proceedings of the Casualty Actuarial Society

 - 1988 Proceedings of the Casualty Actuarial Society, Volume LXXV

 - The Mathematics of Excess Loss Coverage...

-6. Topic: Monitoring, Documentation and Communication
+6. Topic: Monitoring Results

-The candidate will understand the need for monitoring, documentation, and communication.
+The candidate will understand the need for monitoring results.